Garfield, Victoria

 Garfield is a town in Victoria, Australia, 79 km south-east of Melbourne's Central Business District, located within the Shire of Cardinia local government area.
 Garfield recorded a population of 2,114 at the 2021 census.

 History

-The area was originally called Cannibal Creek, but was renamed to Garfield in memory of the U.S. President James A. Garfield.
+The area was originally called Cannibal Creek, but was renamed to Garfield in memory of the U.S. President James A. Garfield, who was murdered in July, 1881.

-The Post Office opened as Cannibal Creek on 1 May 1886 and was renamed Garfield in 1887.
+The Post Office opened as Cannibal Creek on 1 May 1886 and was renamed Garfield in 1887, though this had not been the first choice of the local community.